 He Waka Eke Noa is an intermediary that connects Māori and Pasifika-owned businesses with clients and buyers wanting to purchase goods, services and works.
-It was established by The Southern Initiative team in Auckland Council in collaboration with City Rail Link Limited, Te Puni Kōkiri, Ministry of Pacific Peoples and the Pacific Business Trust.
+It was established by The Southern Initiative team in Auckland Council in collaboration with with the support of partners who shared the vision of promoting Māori and Pasifika entrepreneurship.

 The name He Waka Eke Noa is taken from a famous Māori whakataukī (proverbial saying) which translates as ‘the canoe which we are all in without exception’.
 It refers to acting as a collective, working in unity and leaving no one behind.

 He Waka Eke Noa businesses intentionally create opportunities for people who face disadvantage in the labour market.
 They employ people who have experienced long-term unemployment and several businesses recruit people exiting prison or with histories of criminal offending, providing a second chance.
 A couple of the businesses target ex-military service people who are struggling to adapt to life outside of service.